YouSchnabel/EVERSE-landscape/data/README.md

 ## Export from EU survey

 The export from the EU survey ("Results"-tab) should include to "Show Assigned Values" in the Settings, and be performed to the xls format.
+The output can be placed here.

-### Privacy
+## Privacy

+The provided classes contain a function to anonymize the data, the output of which is stored here as hdf5-file.

-## Data annotation
+## Report creation

-* Custom annotation of questions
+The *structure.yml*-file is used to configure the production of the pages and display of the analysis outcome.